SEIKO Controller:

 • In our experiments, a human operator teleoperates the robot, but input commands could alternatively come from an autonomous planner

-• SEIKO Retargeting computes feasible desired whole body configurations from given commands
+• SEIKO Retargeting computes feasible desired whole-body configurations from given commands

 • SEIKO Controller updates joint position commands to indirectly regulate contact forces using a model of flexibilities.